 Wild beavers, and those in captive release schemes, can be found across Britain.
-In Scotland beavers have been declared a native species and they enjoy a European Protected Species status.
-The Government is currently legislating for this in England.
+In both Scotland and England beavers have been declared a native species, where they now enjoy a European Protected Species status.

 2. Beavers lessen the impact of drought

 The flip side of the coin is that beaver ponds and canals can also help us mitigate the effects of drought.
 Here in Britain, ‘drought’ is brought on by below average rainfall, which fails to replenish our water reserves over several months – and can have serious financial impacts on farmers in particular, whose crops and livestock are dependent on water to survive.

 What’s so unique about beaver-shaped wetlands is that they continue to release water slowly into surrounding soils and downstream during dry periods, helping to keep water flowing.
 The study of a Canadian river catchment found that, where beavers were active, there was 60% more open water present during drought than there had been prior to the beavers’ return.
 Early research on British beavers indicates similar benefits.

 In a few short years at the Devon Beaver Trial activity by beavers had already created a mix of wetlands, ponds, deadwood, open grassland, scrub and trees, plus areas of sphagnum moss – and similar results have been found elsewhere.
 This mosaic of habitats in turn supports a wealth of species, including dragonflies, butterflies, brown trout, salmon, as well as bat, bird, reptile and amphibian species.
 It’s not just that overall numbers increase; so does the variety and the rarity.